end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 ## AVFS
 AVFS is the heart of the whole process.
 It allows the user to create a virtual file from an Avisynth script file using the

-_Pismo File Mount_ system extension. &quot;_AVFS is a virtual file system that exposes the output of Avisynth scripts through the file system as a set of virtual media files.
-This allows Avisynth to feed media applications and converters that do not use the VFW API_&quot;.
+_Pismo File Mount_ system extension. "_AVFS is a virtual file system that exposes the output of Avisynth scripts through the file system as a set of virtual media files.
+This allows Avisynth to feed media applications and converters that do not use the VFW API_".
 In this scenario, AVFS is used to create the virtual AVI file for Handbrake to use.

 ### Installing version 1.0.0.5 (and previous versions)
 Version 1.0.0.5 (and previous versions) are released with